Sean8690/Library-Management-System/README.md

 2- In appsettings.json set name of the serve

-3- Cd into Library then run dotnet run
+3- Cd into Library then run dotnet run command